It’s fair to say that DC has seen far more success on screen from their TV shows than they have from their films.

 Like the classic Doom Patrol, Animal Man had pretty much slipped into comic book obscurity before writer Grant Morrison took it over and turned it inside-out, twisting it into one of DC’s most fascinating creations.

-Pushing the boundaries of metafiction years before it became the comic book norm, it was like Morrison’s trial run for Doom Patrol and still stands as one of the most influential runs on any DC TV series.
+Pushing the boundaries of metafiction years before it became the comic book norm, it was like Morrison’s trial run for Doom Patrol and still stands as one of the most influential runs of any of DC TV shows.

 Jonah Hex’s life has been one of rejection and struggle in the old west.